harryf/comedy/docs/_shows/20190702_Kontiki_2_July_2019_parenting.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> Okay, I have to say, she failed to mention Turkish people dancing.
+> I have to say she failed to mention Turkish people dancing.
 >
-> We get arrested if we do that.
-It's very sad.
+> We'd get arrested if we didn't.
 >
 > Ladies and gentlemen, we only have one last comedian left in our first half.
 >
-> I know, guys.
-Awww.
+> I know guys.
 >
+> Awww.
+>
 > Do it harder!
 >
+> Awww.
+>
-> Don't worry, guys.
-We've got more comedy in the second half.
+> Don't worry guys, we've got more comedy in the second half.
 >
 > But for now, the stage is to the last comedian.
 >